 Most credit card companies will only provide coverage if the entire trip was booked using the credit card, which is why reading fine print is extremely important.

 You should always help your clients understand what they have and highlight the gaps in coverage that would be filled by having a stand-alone foreign travel health insurance policy.

-What are the Best International Health Insurance Companies?
+What are the Best International Health Insurance Companies for Expats?

-There are many excellent companies you can do business with.
+There are many excellent companies you can work with to offer the right plan to an expat.
 Below are our favorites:

 - IMG Global

 - Best Doctors

 Selling health insurance for people with ITIN numbers

 International Tax Identification Number (ITIN) numbers are issued to foreign nationals, non-resident aliens or individuals who are not yet eligible for a social security number but still required to file federal taxes.